#| label: setup

 xlab = "X Axis Label",

-Add labels and a title to the histogram for bill_length_mm
+Add labels and a title to the bar plot for species

 .